petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/exporting-importing-site-templates.md

 ## Importing Individual Site Templates

-Follow these steps to import a site template:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel*, and click *Site Templates*.

 1. [Create](./creating-site-templates.md) a site template.